 If someone adds an item to their shopping cart but does not make a purchase, this is considered an abandoned cart.
 Hence, the flow is triggered when someone starts a checkout, but there is a filter on the flow excluding anyone who completes their purchase.
 In this case, the person who abandoned a cart will get all the messages in your abandoned cart series.

 It is important to note that everyone who starts a checkout will enter the flow.
 If they go on to place an order, they will be skipped.
 For this reason, you will typically see a large number of people who enter the flow being skipped due to "failing flow filters."
 This is actually a good thing and simply means the flow is functioning correctly by not sending abandoned cart emails to people who placed an order.

-If you have more than one email in your flow, Klaviyo will check your Flow Filters before each individual email is sent out.
-This means that if someone completes their purchase after the first email, they won't receive any other emails in your series.
+If you have more than one message in your flow, Klaviyo will check your flow filters before each individual email or SMS is sent out.
+This means that if someone completes their purchase after the first email, they won't receive any other messages in your series.

-One of the most compelling aspects of an abandoned cart email is the ability to include information about the item someone abandoned directly in the email.
-Klaviyo's default Abandoned Cart flow contains a dynamic content block and go-to-cart button that is unique to each ecommerce integration.
+One of the most compelling aspects of an abandoned cart message is the ability to include information about the item someone abandoned directly in the message.
+Klaviyo's default abandoned cart flow contains a dynamic content block and go-to-cart button that is unique to each ecommerce integration.
 This content block is what allows you to include an image, link, and other information about the product in the email.
 The go-to-cart button is what allows someone to navigate directly back to their cart.

 Because these blocks utilize tags that are unique to each integration, it can be challenging to rebuild them on your own.
 We highly recommend saving these blocks before editing the default email or swapping out the template.
 This way, you can completely customize the design of your email, but don't have to worry about affecting its functionality.